gojescore/timetable-clowns/PROTOCOL.md

 Money pickups exist in the world:

-pickup type: "money"
+type: "money"

+default amount: 100

-amount default: 100 (economy module)
+Server collects pickups via overlap (economy module)

-Players collect money by overlapping the pickup radius (server-side)

 2.4 Upgrades (buy vs use)

-Upgrades come in two kinds:
+Upgrades come in two kinds.

 A) Permanent

-Purchased (money removed on selection)
+Purchased immediately (money removed on selection)

-Stored as “permanent”
+Stored as permanent

-Can stack: same permanent can have count: 2, count: 3, etc.
+Can stack (count: 2, count: 3, …)

-Limited to 3 permanent types at a time (max)
+Max 3 permanent types at a time

-Cost field:
+Cost field: acquireCost

-acquireCost

 B) Consumable

-Stored in 3 slots (hotkeys 8/9/0)
+Stored in 3 slots (hotkeys 8 / 9 / 0)

-Not paid when picked; paid when used
+Not paid when picked

+Paid when used

-Cost field:
+Cost field: useCost

-useCost

-Cannot hold more than 3 consumables:
+No duplicates

+Max 3 at a time

-If full and player picks a new consumable, server returns:
+If slots full, server returns:

 UPGRADE_RESULT { ok:false, reason:"slots_full", requested, slots }

-Client must offer replace flow and send:
+Client must run replace flow and send:

 chooseUpgradeReplace { offerId, upgradeId, dropId }